rapid7/metasploit-payloads/java/javapayload/README.md

 classes, like `metasploit.Payload.main(null);`, as the arguments parameter is ignored.
 Note that in a sandboxed environment the caller needs to have all permissions, and also the *Payload* class has to be loaded with all permissions.
-In case there is untrusted code on the stack trace (but the direct caller has all permissions), the call has to be wrapped in a [doPrivileged](http://download.oracle.com/javase/1.4.2/docs/api/java/security/AccessController.html#doPrivileged\(java.security.PrivilegedExceptionAction\))
+In case there is untrusted code in the stack trace (but the direct caller has all permissions), the call has to be wrapped in a [doPrivileged](http://download.oracle.com/javase/1.4.2/docs/api/java/security/AccessController.html#doPrivileged\(java.security.PrivilegedExceptionAction\))